Looking for a cause? This one is non-political, timely, still under-the-radar, and a spearhead for tackling all sorts of issues.

 - Readiness: Any drive for fundamental new public infrastructure typically proceeds with glacial slowness until a triggering event rockets it towards realization.
 In readiness for a first jurisdiction going our way, we need to ensure the tech., potential legislation, and impact analysis offers as turnkey a solution as possible.

 - Resources: Increased funding would allow us to ramp up core tech. development, hire our own expertise plus recruit people to push us into prioritized governments and policy development bodies around the world.
 Business plans for our non-profit are available.

 - Outreach: Anyone can take the Modern Markets for All concept and push it to thinktanks, policymakers, journalists and other thought leaders in their government.
-It involves emails and cold calls, perhaps backed up by your own website to localize the concept; feel free to link to this site of course.
-See below for more on how to do this.

 - Profile: If you are a writer, podcaster, broadcaster, or filmmaker with space for big ideas that are still on the first floor, contact us.
 We’re happy to be grilled.